How to Use Supabase with Astro: Complete Guide

 Building an API Endpoint

-Astro's server endpoints work perfectly with Supabase for handling form submissions, authentication, or any dynamic data:
+Astro's server endpoints work perfectly with Supabase for handling form submissions, authentication, or any dynamic data.
+Remember the export const prerender = false line so the endpoint runs on request instead of being baked at build time:

 // src/pages/api/subscribe.ts